sanantoniochili/-----/README.md

 # nginx-flask-api

-This project's purpose is to form the environment of the application contained in "app" folder on the basis of the official nginx image (found at https://hub.docker.com/_/nginx/).
+This project's purpose is to form the environment of the application contained in "app" folder on the basis of the official nginx image (https://hub.docker.com/_/nginx/).
 Docker-compose yaml provided for testing with already uploaded images.

 ## Folders